 - When replying to a message posted to a discussion group, check the address to be certain it’s going to the intended recipient(s) (person or group).
 It can be very embarrassing if a reply is distributed incorrectly to an entire discussion group when it was only intended for an individual.

-- Violations of this Netiquette Policy shall be considered an Academic Integrity violation and may be referred to the Office of Academic Affairs to be handled according to Marymount’s Academic Integrity Policy which can be found on page 25.
+- Violations of this netiquette policy shall be considered an academic integrity violation and may be referred to the Office of Academic Affairs to be handled according to Marymount’s academic integrity policy.

 5.1.
 System administration access

 Certain system administrators of the university’s systems will be granted authority to access files for the maintenance of the systems, and storage or backup of information.